hackdou/initblog.com/_posts/2017-04-26-lyricpass.markdown

 date:   2017-04-26
 ---

 *Update (2019): I've since released a much more powerful tool for cracking passphrases.
-Check it out [on my Gitlab page here](https://gitlab.com/initstring/passphrase-wordlist).
+Check it out [on my GitHub page here](https://github.com/initstring/passphrase-wordlist).
 I'll keep this old blog up as the output from lyricpass can be fed through the cleanup.py script and then used with the hashcat rules in the new project.
 Enjoy!*

 There’s been a lot of news in the media lately about using tools like encryption and password managers.
 Both of these can leverage a single password to unlock a ton of vital information.
 Because of this, people are looking to create longer, more complex “master keys”.
 This blog demonstrates a method of guessing some of those keys.